sahildua2305/easy-paste-chrome/README.md

 # easy-application-chrome
-A chrome extension which makes it easy to apply for any company by providing keyboard shortcuts for repetitive input fields
+A chrome extension which makes it easy to paste your frequently used profile links with a couple of clicks.